poojithamedireddy/COIT20252-Business-Process-Management-/e-portfolio.md

 regulatory requirements require changes to existing business processes.

-## Process Analysis in Different Business Situations

-Process analysis should be conducted when an organisation wants to improve the efficiency and effectiveness of its business processes.
-It should be an ongoing activity, supported by continuous monitoring so that improvement opportunities can be identified before problems become serious.

-It should also be performed whenever significant events occur, such as customer complaints, operational failures, or unexpected changes in business activities.
-Analysing the process at these times helps organisations identify the root causes of problems and take corrective action.

-During strategic planning, process analysis ensures that existing business processes support the organisation's goals and long-term objectives.
-It also helps determine whether changes are needed to improve future performance.

-When organisations experience performance issues such as high costs, delays, low productivity, or reduced customer satisfaction, process analysis should be carried out to identify inefficiencies and recommend suitable solutions.

-Process analysis is also essential when implementing new technologies, during mergers or acquisitions, organisational restructuring, and when new legal or regulatory requirements require changes to existing business processes.

 ## 4.2 The Difference Between Static and Dynamic Models

 To fully understand and improve business processes,